 Step 5 - CHS Application

-Complete a separate application to CHS (available from the high school counselor, the CHS web page, or the CHS office or the CHS website, http://www.com.edu/collegiate-high-school).
+Complete a separate application to CHS (available from the high school counselor, the CHS web page, or the CHS office. http://www.com.edu/collegiate-high-school).

 Step 6 - Recommendations